anchore/syft/README.md

       secretName: registry-config
 ```

-Using the above information - users should be able to configure private registry access without having to interface or shim into the `grype` or `syft` configuration files OR be dependent on a docker daemon, (or some other runtime software) for registry configuration and access.
+Using the above information, users should be able to configure private registry access without having to interface or shim into the `grype` or `syft` configuration files OR be dependent on a docker daemon, (or some other runtime software) for registry configuration and access.

 ## Configuration